Why should I attend a MTB skills clinic with Mastering MTB Skills?

 What level of rider am I?

 We don’t believe in labels 😉.
 So, no matter how experienced you think you are there is always something new to be learned about executing a skill.
-This is why we encourage all levels of riders to do our Part 1 Course with an attitude of openness and eagerness.
+This is why we encourage all levels of riders to do part 1 of our courses with an attitude of openness and eagerness.

 Am I considered an experienced rider if I’ve been riding very long distances for many years where terrain is not very technical?